 Prepare the Milk

 While making standard cappuccinos, almost every coffeehouse uses 2% milk.
-Though every kind of milk is ideal for French vanilla cappuccino, we suggest getting the fat milk since it will offer some thick layers during steaming.
+Though every kind of milk is ideal for French vanilla cappuccino, we suggest getting the fuller fat milk (2% or whole) since it will steam better.

 It will be a piece of cake to create some nice froth or foam if you get your hands on the thick, fatty milk.
-In case you use skim milk, chances are you will have to end up with a skinny cappuccino!
+In case you use skim milk, you will end up with a skinny cappuccino, but the milk foam won’t be as thick!

 With that machine, start to make the milk warm and full of foam.
 If you hear sounds like “HISSING,” it’s a good sign of preparing the perfect froth.